-First, determine the length of your normal cycle.
+Before you use an ovulation test, you need to first determine the length of your normal menstrual cycle.
 It could be anywhere from 20 to 45 days long.
 Start counting on day one of your period (the first day of bleeding or spotting) — and stop counting on the first day of your next period.
 This is the length of your cycle.

-If the length of your cycle is different each month by more than just a few days, then simply take the average number of days over the last three months.
+If the length of your cycle is different each month by more than a few days, take the average number of days over the last three months.

 |LENGTH OF CYCLE (DAYS)||21||22||23||24||25||26||27||28||29||30||31||32||33||34||35||36||37||38||39||40|